unbless3d/blog/Writeups/Authorization Bypass in HomeAssistant.md

 This vulnerability has already been disclosed to HomeAssistant in August 2023, more information about this can be seen below.
 !!!

-### Affected Versions
+### Tested Versions
-This vulnerability can only be exploited on Supervised or HAOS installations where addons are present:
+This vulnerability can only be exploited on Supervised or HAOS installations where addons are present.
+It was tested on the following versions
-- HASS Core <= 2024.10.0
+- HASS Core <= 2024.10.4
-- Supervisor <= 2024.09.1
+- Supervisor <= 2024.10.3
-- Operating System <= 13.1
+- Operating System <= 13.2

 ### How does it work